ansible-collections/ibm.cloud/README.md

 ## Licensing

-Apache License v2.0 or later.
+GNU GENERAL PUBLIC LICENSE v3.0 or later.

-See [LICENSE](./LICENSE.md) to see the full text.
+See [LICENSE](./LICENSE) to see the full text.